-Last year's winner of Britain's Royal automobile Club (RAC) International Motor Rally, Hannu Mikkola of Finland, in his Ford Escort, took over the lead on Sunday night (18 November) at the halfway point in this year's competition.
+Background: Last year's winner of Britain's Royal automobile Club (RAC) International Motor Rally, Hannu Mikkola of Finland, in his Ford Escort, took over the lead on Sunday night (18 November) at the halfway point in this year's competition.
 He captured the lead after his countryman Markuu Aden, Plunged off the road in his Lancia Stratos during an overnight section. and fell four minutes behind.
 The four-day rally which ends on Wednesday (21 November) covers seventeen hundred miles (2,700 Km.) of Britain's toughest racing terrain.

 SYNOPSIS: The race opened on sunday (18 November) under slippery road conditions that saw one of the favourites, Sweden's Bjorn Waldegaard, slide off the road.